2012 GX17

-', also written as 2012 GX17, is a minor body classified as a centaur and trans-Neptunian object by the Minor Planet Center.
+' is a minor body classified as a centaur and trans-Neptunian object by the Minor Planet Center.

 The object was once considered a promising Neptune L_{5} trojan candidate.

 Discovery

 was discovered on 14 April 2012 by the Pan-STARRS 1 telescope, observing from Haleakala, Hawaii.

 Orbit

 follows a rather eccentric orbit (0.55) with a semi-major axis of 37.4 AU.
 This object also has high orbital inclination (32.5º).

 Physical properties

 is a rather large minor body with an absolute magnitude of 7.6 which gives a characteristic diameter of 60–200 km for an assumed albedo in the range 0.5–0.05.

 Former Neptune trojan candidate

 Initially, was considered to be a promising Neptune trojan candidate, based on a very preliminary determination of 30.13 AU for its semi-major axis.
 However, the true value is much larger (37.4 AU) and it is now classified as a trans-Neptunian object.